-On a bi-weekly basis, the HSO will send a report to the District Governor with the following information:
+On a bi-weekly basis, the HSO will send a report with the following information:

-- Changes in guidance from national, state, provincial and local government and health authorities. - Living situation status for each Inbound student living in D5060 - Living situation status for each Outbound student living overseas
+- Changes in guidance from national, state and local government and health authorities. - Living situation status for each Inbound student living in D6270 - Living situation status for each Outbound student living overseas

-Additionally, as frequently as needed, the HSO will communicate to the entire D5060 RYE Health and Safety Team any significant developments that might warrant immediate action and/or a crisis management response, or a change in plans for the D5060 RYE program.
+Additionally, as frequently as needed, the HSO will communicate to the entire D6270 RYE Health and Safety Team any significant developments that might warrant immediate action and/or a crisis management response, or a change in plans for the D6270 RYE program.

-In situations where monitoring results in crisis management, make sure to utilize crisis management procedures and communication protocols that include all affected parties.
+In situations where monitoring results in Crisis Management, make sure to utilize Crisis Management procedures and communication protocols that include all affected parties.

 TIP: Establish the methods for communication and consider more than one method; for example, you can send email, plus text messaging through WhatsApp.
 This requires that you gather all contact information in advance and make sure it is kept current for all parties.
-In D5060 this shall be updated in the YEAH database.